E-Sh4rk/MLsem/README.md

 ```

 This will run the native version of the prototype and
-type-check the definitions in `test.ml`.
+type-check the definitions in the directory `tests`.

 ## Testing the Wasm version